Heisenberk/Sokoban/README.md

 # Sokoban

-Sokoban game in C Language
+Sokoban game in C Language.
+Read *doc_sokoban.pdf* for the documentation.